simeonreusch/fpbot/README.md

 # fpbot

 This package a Forced Photometry Pipeline based on [ztfquery](https://github.com/mickaelrigault/ztfquery) and [ztflc](https://github.com/mickaelrigault/ztfquery).
-It needs [IPAC](https://irsa.ipac.caltech.edu/account/signon/login.do?josso_back_to=https://irsa.ipac.caltech.edu/frontpage/&ts=517) access to download the images, as well as [AMPEL](https://github.com/ampelproject) access to obtain information on the transients.
+It needs [IPAC](https://irsa.ipac.caltech.edu/account/signon/login.do?josso_back_to=https://irsa.ipac.caltech.edu/frontpage/&ts=517) access to download the images, as well as access to the [AMPEL Archive](https://ampelproject.github.io/astronomy/ztf/index) to obtain information on the transients.

 If you are planning to run forced photometry on many ZTF transients, this is the right tool for you!